 Now, what you heard just there is you heard from our top national security experts.

-You heard from our FBI director Comey.
+You heard from our FBI director, Comey.

 You heard from our assistant FBI director Steinbeck.

-Uh Brennan, our CIA director has weighed in.
+Brennan, our CIA director, has weighed in.

-Uh Chairman McCall, the the chairman of the House Homeland Security Committee, all have said that ISIS potentially can infiltrate the refugee population in this country, as they have done in Europe, in Belgium, in France, in Germany, and it has resulted in terror attacks.
+Chairman McCall, the chairman of the House Homeland Security Committee, all have said that ISIS potentially can infiltrate the refugee population in this country, as they have done in Europe, in Belgium, in France, in Germany, and it has resulted in terror attacks.

-She talks about a modern day Holocaust, she talks about the persecution of Christians, but we're not taking them into the country.
+She talks about the persecution of Christians, but we're not taking them into the country.

-So in one sense, there is a religious litmus test that is ongoing.
+So, in one sense, there is a religious litmus test that is ongoing.

-And the Department of Homeland Security is now granting 8,000 Syrian refugees temporary amnesty on top of those that were taking in.
+And the Department of Homeland Security is now granting 8,000 Syrian refugees temporary amnesty on top of those that we're taking in.

 That brings it to nearly 20,000.

-And again, a five hundred and fifty percent increase by Hillary.
+And again, a 550% increase by Hillary.

-The Department of Homeland Security Secretary Jay Johnson said that if these refugees are in the country as of Monday, they're eligible to permanent resident status, work permits, other documents that will allow these migrants to remain without fear of deportation.
+The Department of Homeland Security Secretary Jay Johnson said that if these refugees are in the country as of Monday, they're eligible to permanent residence status, work permits, other documents that will allow these migrants to remain without fear of deportation.

 The amnesty also applies to Syrian refugees that have not entered the country legally.